 If you want a less odor topcoat for your benchwork, use the General Finishes Water-Based Topcoat.
 It’s easy to apply using a foam roller and a paintbrush, which also helps to smoothen out bubbles.

-On the flip side, we don’t recommend using it as a topcoat on your floorings, but you can rely on this coat for your benchwork top.
+On the flip side, I don’t recommend using it as a topcoat on your floorings, but you can rely on this coat for your benchwork top.
 In some cases, it reacts to the substrate resulting in a yellowish coat, but it’s less noticeable compared to other topcoats.

-We like how fast-drying this is, with just one to two hours of waiting time to fully dry and cure.
+I like how fast-drying this is, with just one to two hours of waiting time to fully dry and cure.
 Besides, it has less odor than other topcoats.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 3. Rust-Oleum 242057 Painter's Touch Latex Paint

-We prefer this paint because it has a water-based acrylic formula and no toxic odor.
+Many woodworkers prefer this paint because it has a water-based acrylic formula and no toxic odor.
 It can resist chips, offering long-lasting protection from UV rays.

-What We Like
+What i Like

-What We Don't Like
+What i Don't Like

 4. Rust-Oleum 287722 Ultra Interior Chalked Paint Clear Matte